Real polynomials with constrained real divisors. I. Fundamental groups: and cobordisms of plane curves with restricted vertical tangencies

 \section{$\pi_1(\cP_d^{\mathbf {c}\paOm{\langle d]}{\geq 2}})$ and cobordisms of plane curves with restricted vertical tangencies}

 Results and constructions in this section are similar to the ones from Arnold's \ref{th:Arnold2}.
-They also provide a glimpse into a new area (that we hope to discover) which will describe new ``bordism" and ``quasi-isotopy" theories of traversing flows on manifolds with boundary.
-Crudely, one might think of such theories as classical smooth bordisms $\mathcal B_\ast(\cP_d^{\mathbf {c}\Theta})$ or homotopy groups $\pi_\ast(\cP_d^{\mathbf {c}\Theta})$ of spaces like $\cP_d^{\mathbf {c}\Theta}$.
-These future area which we baptized as ``Bordisms of traversing flows with constrained tangency to the boundary patterns", will depend crucially on this paper and its sequel \cite{KSW}.
+They also provide a glimpse into a new area of research whose goal is to describe and compute new ``bordism'' and ``quasi-isotopy'' theories of traversing flows on manifolds with boundary (\cite{Ka4}, \cite{Ka5}).
+The flows under investigation have constrained tangency to the boundary patterns.
+Crudely, one might think of such theories as classical smooth bordisms groups $\mathcal B_\ast(\cP_d^{\bfc\Theta})$ of the spaces $\cP_d^{\bfc\Theta}$.
+The papers \cite{Ka4} and \cite{Ka5} depend crucially on the present article and its sequel \cite{KSW} and contain the multidimensional generalizations of some results from this section.
+They deal with immersions $\b: X \to \R \times Y$ of $n$-dimensional compact smooth manifolds $X$ into the product $\R \times Y$, where the compact $n$-dimensional manifold $Y$ is fixed, and the $\b$'s are considered up to bordisms in the realm of immersions.
+All the immersions involved are required to avoid a priory chosen tangency patterns $\Theta$ to the fibers of the projection map $\R \times Y \to Y$.
+In \cite{Ka5}, these considerations and computations are applied to study the, so called, {\it convex quasi-envelops of traversing flows} and their bordisms.

+The main result of this section is \ref{cobordism} whose proof is based on a number of technical results stated below.